Dara-O/instruction_cache/README.md

 The SRAMs which served as data storage elements for the cache were built using sky130 SRAM created using [OpenRAM](https://openram.org/).
 There a a total of six SRAM macros which are used to store the data, tag and status for each way (or block) in the cache.
 - **The Data Array** was implemented using four SRAMs.
 Each SRAM in the data array has 256 words with a word size of 20 bits.
 - **The Tag Array** was implemented using one SRAM.
 This SRAM has 256 words with a word size of 32 bits since there are 4 ways each tagged with 8 bits
 - **The status array** was implemented using one SRAM.
 This SRAM has 256 words with a word size of 8 bits since there are two status bits for each of the four ways.
 The stataus bits include a  valid bit and a use bit for pseudo-LRU replacement strategy.
-Valid bits were initalized to 0 upon reset.
+Valid bits are initalized to 0 upon reset.

 ### Architecture Diagrams
 #### **High-level Overview**